WICG/fenced-frame/explainer/permission_document_policies.md

 As mentioned in the list [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy#directives), some of the powerful features that permission policy (earlier known as feature policy) supports are autoplay, geolocation, camera etc. The HTTP header provides a mechanism to allow and deny the use of browser features in its own frame, and in content within any &lt;iframe> elements in the document.
 The way a top-level page can currently deny/allow these features in an iframe does not work with fenced frames for the following reasons.

+*   Some permissions-backed features (such as fullscreen and picture-in-picture) have actions that are observable from an embedder, which would create a data exfiltration channel if enabled in a fenced frame.
-*   We cannot allow permissions to be delegated to the fenced frame since a fenced frame can then invoke a number of these APIs and based on whether each of them is allowed or not, it can be used to communicate a bitmap from the embedding page to the fenced frame.
+*   If permissions are delegated to a fenced frame, the fenced frame can then invoke a number of these APIs and based on whether each of them are allowed or not, it can be used to communicate a bitmap from the embedding page to the fenced frame.
 *   It then prompts the question as to whether it is possible for the fenced frame to behave like a top-level browsing context and do its own header exchange to determine what needs to be allowed/denied in the fenced frame tree.
-This also does not work because:
-    1. if the actual top-level page had denied a feature for an origin e.g. Feature-Policy: geolocation 'none' and a fenced frame is allowed to use geolocation via its own header exchange, then it acts as a workaround for the restrictions placed on embedded frames and leads to an escalation of privilege attack.
+If the actual top-level page had denied a feature for an origin e.g. Feature-Policy: geolocation 'none' and a fenced frame is allowed to use geolocation via its own header exchange, then it acts as a workaround for the restrictions placed on embedded frames and leads to an escalation of privilege attack.

-    2. If we only allow a feature via FF headers if it was also allowed by the top-level page, then it acts as a bitmap channel as mentioned in the above point.
+Different fenced frame configurations still need permissions-backed features to function properly.
+To handle that without compromising privacy, different behaviors are specified based on the existing privacy guarantees of the fenced frame:

+*   Fenced frames that guarantee k-anonymity (i.e. fenced frames loaded with opaque URNs created through an API like Protected Audience) have a fixed list of permissions that must be delegated to it by the embedder in order for it to load.
+This forces the embedding context to have the same permissions bitmap as any other embedding context the fenced frame would be loaded in, removing that fingerprinting channel while also preventing privilege escalation.
+*   Fenced frames that do not guarantee k-anonymity (i.e. developer-created fenced frames loaded with a transparent URL) can inherit permissions from its embedder, since the fingerprinting vector is not a concern.
+Because the data exfiltration channel is still a concern, we only allow select permissions-backed features that do not have data exfiltration risks.

 ### Summary